pcrane70/kinetic-java-tools/README.md

 ```

 ###Secure erase the drives
 Erase the drive specified in the driveListInputFile with the secure erase protocol.
 All contents on the drive will be secure erased and the drive is reset to its factory default settings.
+A matched pin is required in order to perform the secureerase command.
 ```
 sh ktool.sh -secureerase <-pin <erasePinInString>> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]